 Mapping the species occurrence data

 You can map these data if you have a map of the same spatial units and with the same unit identifiers; the TDWG maps are available online.
 You can use R commands to download the TDWG level 4 map into your current R session.
-This requires the rgdal package; the following command will install rgdal within your R installation if it’s not there already (and if you’re connected to the internet).
-You may need to provide additional information if R asks you, such as selecting a CRAN mirror to download from (choose any).
+This requires the terra package; the following command will install terra within your R installation if it’s not there already (and if you’re connected to the internet).

-Now load the rgdal package and create a map named TDWG4shp by importing the online file, using the readOGR function of rgdal:
+Now load the terra package and create a map named tdwg by importing the online file, using the vect function of terra:

 The map is now in your R session.
-Now add the rotifers.presabs data to the map’s attribute table within R, matching them by the name of the column containing the region identifiers in each table:
+Now add the rotifers.presabs data to the tdwg map’s attribute table within R, matching them by the name of the column containing the region identifiers in each table, and keeping all rows of tdwg in the final result:

-Try this also with zcol= other species in names(TDWG4shp).
-As you can see in the maps and in the rotifers.presabs table, these are binary (either 0 or 1) presence-absence data.
+Try this also with y = other species in names(tdwg).
+As you can see in the maps and in the rotifers.presabs table, these are binary (either 0 or 1) presence-absence data, with missing values in regions with no rotifer occurrence records in this dataset.

 Converting binary to fuzzy occurrence data